 The Cooper's hawk is a CDFG species of special concern and an MSCP covered species.
 This hawk mainly breeds in oak riparian woodlands and on rare occasions may also use eucalyptus trees (Unitt 1984).

-Area-specific management directives must include 300-foot impact avoidance areas around active nests.
+Area-specific management directives must include 300-foot impact avoidance areas around active nests and minimization of disturbance in oak woodlands and oak riparian forests.